opentelekomcloud-docs/elastic-cloud-server/umn/source/passwords_and_key_pairs/creating_a_key_pair.rst

       b.
 Save the private key, for example, **kp-123.pem**, in a local directory.

 #.
 Import the public key to the system.
-For details, see "Copying the public key content" in `Importing a Key Pair <#importing-a-key-pair>`__.
+For details, see "Copying the public key content" in :ref:`Importing a Key Pair <en-us_topic_0014250631__section62005706143441>`.

+.. _en-us_topic_0014250631__section62005706143441:

 Importing a Key Pair
 --------------------

 If you store a public key by clicking **Save public key** of **puttygen.exe**, the format of the public key content will change.
 Such a key cannot be imported to the management console.
 To resolve this issue, obtain the public key content in correct format and import the content to the management console.
-For details, see `Why Does a Key Pair Created Using puttygen.exe Fail to Be Imported on the Management Console? <../faqs/passwords_and_key_pairs/why_does_a_key_pair_created_using_puttygen.exe_fail_to_be_imported_on_the_management_console.html>`__
+For details, see :ref:`Why Does a Key Pair Created Using puttygen.exe Fail to Be Imported on the Management Console? <en-us_topic_0047654687>`

 #.
 Log in to the management console.